bhaskar18332/Pacman/README.md

-#Pacman
+# Honour
-A Simple Pacman game in python using pygame module.
+A simple Pacman game in python using Pygame module.
-The images used in the code are not available.
+The images used in the code are not available at this moment.
 Will upload them later.